SUSE-Cloud/socok8s/doc/source/index.rst

 SUSE Enterprise Storage (SES), using Airship, OpenStack Helm, shell scripts, and Ansible playbooks.

-As a technology preview, the included features are not supported.
-They may be functionally incomplete, unstable or in other ways not suitable for production use.
-They are mainly included for customer convenience and give customers a chance to test new technologies within an enterprise environment.
+As a technology preview, this is not meant for production use and a typical support subscription is not being offered.
+Some of the functionality currently in our generally available SUSE OpenStack Cloud product is not available in this tech preview.
+This technology preview gives users and partners the ability to test and see the new technologies that may be offered in SUSE's future releases.

 This release deploys the following set of core OpenStack services: